ace-racer/azure-architectures-chat-app/README.md

 # Sample conversation
-- what are some ways of supporting high number of concurrent users in Azure?
+- What are some ways of supporting high number of concurrent users in Azure?
-- What if the users are distributed across Geographies?
+- What if the users are distributed across geographies?
-- What if there are specific geographies with more users only?
+- How can we deploy forecasting models in Azure?